arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/over-the-air-update/content.md

 ![Arduino Portenta H7 with Vision Shield (Ethernet)](assets/portenta_h7_plus_vision_shield.svg)

 With this, you will need the Arduino Portenta H7 board connected to the computer with the Arduino IDE.
-You will need to have selected the **Arduino Portenta H7 (M7 Core)** with the Flash split of **1MB M7 + 1MB M4** for the purpose of this tutorial and the corresponding port.
+You will need to have selected the **Arduino Portenta H7 (M7 Core)** with the Flash split of **1MB M7 + 1 MB M4** for the purpose of this tutorial and the corresponding port.

 #### Writing the Script
 As same as QSPI storage mode, to proceed with a OTA using the SD Card, you can open the sketch from **Examples > Arduino_Portenta_OTA > OTA_SD_Portenta**.